HeatherKeelon/ScrabbleBagChallenge/README.md

+         Simulate drawing tiles from a scrable bag.
 Each tile in scrabble has a letter, and a frequency of that tile for a total of 100 tiles.
 The exception to this are the blank tiles, which are represented by an underscore.
-         Any tiles that have already been used are represented by a string of uppercase letters.

          Distrubution of tiles can be found at: http://scrabblewizard.com/scrabble-tile-distribution/